Tuesday, December 9, 2025

 Death is a wilderness.

-But we cannot pack as for a camping trip:
+And we cannot pack as for a camping trip:

-All the right provisions, water, bug, and bear spray.
+Proper provisions, water, bug, and bear spray.

-Life can prepare us to gradually let go.
+Life prepares us to gradually let go.

 May it be so.